How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 cost-effective <> 8-10hrs <> $16 US <> 3 bus transfers 1 ferry

-Bus travel is the most economical option but also the most difficult and time-consuming.
+Bus travel is the most economical option but also the most time-consuming and difficult.
 There is no direct bus from La Fortuna to Nosara, so you must travel to other hub cities first, which can be extremely time-consuming and frustrating.
-We recommend a shared shuttle for this journey, but if you must travel by bus, your best option is to first travel to San Jose, Puntarenas, or Liberia.
-From these hub cities, you can make the journey to Nosara.
+We recommend a shared shuttle for this journey, but if you must travel by bus, your best option is to first take a bus to San Jose, Puntarenas, or Liberia.
+From these hub cities, you can travel to Nosara.

 La Fortuna to San Ramon ($3) (2hrs)